draculesti/htmlExercises/README.md

 ## 🎨 Shared Stylesheet

-All HTML pages in this project are connected to the same `styles.css` file to maintain a consistent design, layout, and visual style across the website.
+All HTML files use the same `styles.css` file for styling and layout.